+Given a scoring function $s(o_i)$ that computes the score of an object o_i , a top-k objects query returns k objects with the smallest scores.
 Given a scoring function $s(o_i, o_j)$ that computes the score of a pair of objects (o_i, o_j) , a top-k pairs query returns k pairs with the smallest scores among all possible pairs of objects. k closest pairs queries, k furthest pairs queries and their variants are some well studied examples of top-k pairs queries that rank the pairs on distance functions.

-Due to the importance of the top-k pairs queries, numerous algorithms have been proposed to answer several variants of the top-k pairs queries [1], [2], [3], [4], [5], [6].
-However, to the best of our knowledge, we are first to propose a framework to efficiently answer a broad class of top-k pairs queries over sliding windows.
+Due to the importance of the top-k queries, numerous algorithms have been proposed to answer several variants of the top-k objects and top-k pairs queries [1], [2], [3], [4], [5], [6].
+Our focus in this paper is on developing efficient techniques for top-k queries over sliding windows.
+Top-k objects queries over sliding windows have many applications and have received significant research attention in the past few years [7], [6], [8].
+However, Top-k pairs query over sliding windows has not been studied well.
+Therefore, our main focus in this paper is on presenting the techniques for top-k pairs queries.
+Then, we show that the framework can be used to answer top-k objects queries.

-Top-k pairs queries over sliding windows have many interesting applications in different areas such as wireless sensor network, stock market, traffic monitoring and internet applications etc. For instance, top-k pairs queries can be used for pairtrading [7].
+Top-k pairs queries have many interesting applications in different areas such as wireless sensor network, stock market, traffic monitoring and internet applications etc. For instance, top-k pairs queries can be used for pair-trading [9].
 Pair-trading is a market neutral strategy according to which two correlated stocks that follow same day-to-day price movement (e.g., Coca-Cola and Pepsi) may be used to earn profit when the correlation between them weakens, i.e., one stock goes up and the other goes down.
 The profit can be earned by buying the underperforming stock and selling it when the divergence between the two stocks returns to normal.
 A top-k pairs query can be issued to obtain the pairs of stocks that are correlated (e.g., they belong to the same business sector and have similar fundamentals such as market caps, dividends etc.) and display different trends.
-Pair-trading can be profitable only if the trader is the first one to capitalize on the opportunity [7].
+Pair-trading can be profitable only if the trader is the first one to capitalize on the opportunity [9].
 Hence, the trader may want to continuously monitor the top-k pairs from the most recent data (e.g., a sliding window containing most recent n items).